costateixeira/hl7-be-fhir-medication/input/pagecontent/example2b.md

-## Prescribed medication is changed by another medication from a different VOS-cluster
+## Example 2b.
+Prescribed medication is changed by another medication from a different VOS-cluster

-### a) different package size
+### b) different package size

 This example shows a prescription that is made by brand name and the pharmacist changes the medication for one belonging to the same VOS - Cluster but different package size.